-tips & advice for the 2nd photographer at weddings
+Tips & advice for the 2nd photographer at weddings

 This eye-catching image was shot by a friend of mine, Josh Lynn, who worked with me on this wedding.
 As such it is perhaps the perfect image to lead this article with advice and tips for 2nd-shooting a wedding.
 It shows initiative at getting an interesting angle.
 Exposure is perfect.
 Framing and composition is great.
-Excellent timing .. with a little bit of luck there in the mix.
+Excellent timing .. with a little bit of luck thrown into the mix.
 This image is also a good point for the topic of the second photographer’s business ethics.

 For me, a second photographer isn’t merely someone who assists in carrying bags and equipment, and takes the occasional photograph.
 Rather, a second shooter is a fully fledged photographer working independently, but closely with, the principal / main photographer.
 A second photographer is there to augment the main photographer’s coverage of the wedding.
 As such, there are certain things that could be (and should be) expected from a 2nd shooter at a wedding.

-1. photographing the actual event:
+1. Photographing the actual event

 Much of this part of the topic is common sense really.